VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 Okay, so, we have our impulse response.
 Usually, these will look (and sound) a bit like a drum hit if played normally, but they're not intended to be played normally, the intent is to use them with **convolution**

 The idea is you can take this new signal you've generated and scale it by the amplitude of each of those little points in your original recording and then keep adding these together.
-Basically, take your recorded impluse response and layer it on top of each point, scaled by the amplitude of that point.
+Basically, take your recorded impulse response and layer it on top of each point, scaled by the amplitude of that point.

-If you recorded the impluse response of a room, it should sound like that room, and by adjusting how much you scale it you can choose how much of the effect of the room to apply.
+If you recorded the impulse response of a room, it should sound like that room, and by adjusting how much you scale it you can choose how much of the effect of the room to apply.
 Of course, it doesn't have to be the room you're in.
 Somebody could send you the response for a cathedral, or a cave, or a parking garage.
 They could also send you the response of a guitar amp's speaker.
 Or, someone could hand-craft a fake response to make a fancy delay.
 So long as the effect doesn't have something in it that changes in time (like a phaser, modulated delay, vibrato, etc.) it can be recreated this way.

 Of course, this also opens up a really weird option: you can use any recording (as long as it's reasonably short) for this.
 You can use the sound of a drum hit as a reverb!
 It actually works surprisingly well sometimes!

 But - I did just say "(as long as it's reasonably short)" - what's up with that?

-Well, this if you're making music with a sample rate of 44kHz (pretty typical) and the impulse response has 300 samples in it (still quite short) your're asking your computer to do 13200000 multiplations a second.
+Well, this if you're making music with a sample rate of 44kHz (pretty typical) and the impulse response has 300 samples in it (still quite short) you're asking your computer to do 13200000 multiplications a second.
 Now, that's still not *awful*, but clearly, the longer the response, the worse it gets.
-If you have a 1 second response, that will be 44,000 * 44,000 = 1936000000 multiplations a second - again, on a modern computer its doable, just know it'll eat your CPU.
+If you have a 1 second response, that will be 44,000 * 44,000 = 1936000000 multiplications a second - again, on a modern computer its doable, just know it'll eat your CPU.

 This is one of the reasons why even if we technically *could* do a lot of effects via convolution, we often don't.

-But, even this isn't totally true - if the response is long enough there's a fancier way to do the convolution by using something called the FFT and transforming the both the impulse response and input signal into the frequency domain and then simply adding them together - don't worry if you no idea what that means - The point is, we can replace all of that multiplations with a single addition!
+But, even this isn't totally true - if the response is long enough there's a fancier way to do the convolution by using something called the FFT and transforming the both the impulse response and input signal into the frequency domain and then simply adding them together - don't worry if you no idea what that means - The point is, we can replace all of that multiplications with a single addition!
 Sort of...

-In reality, this is how it will be done for any remotely large impluse responses, but it's not all sunshine and rainbows, that FFT bit actually pretty expensive for a computer to do too, espically at high quality.
+In reality, this is how it will be done for any remotely large impulse responses, but it's not all sunshine and rainbows, that FFT bit actually pretty expensive for a computer to do too, espically at high quality.
 Plus, to keep latency down, the FFT has to be done pretty rapidly, so, even with the fancy-math to avoid it being out right infesibale amount of computations, convolutional reverbs still tend to be on the computationally expensive side - if you're working on a laptop and want to run a bunch of virtual synths and other effects to, you may not have the heavy lifting required to run one.

 Still, if you can get away with them, they do often sound extremely good.
-Usually you won't get much control over them though as the reverb (or guitar amp speaker, or delay, or whatever) is basically baked into that recorded impulse respnose.
+Usually you won't get much control over them though as the reverb (or guitar amp speaker, or delay, or whatever) is basically baked into that recorded impulse response.

 ### Shimmer